AusSRC/SoFiA-2/README.md

 # Swig-SoFiA 2

-This version is used to create a dynamic shared library "_sofia.so" (_) that can be called from Python.
+This version is used to create a dynamic shared library \_sofia.so\ that can be called from Python.
 It allows data sources to be memory arrays, rather than reading in a FITS file.

 Ensure you have the dependency WCSLIB mentioned below, as well as SWIG installed.
 You will also need numpy and in particular the numpy swig extensions: